anasafonova/AnymasterChat/README.md

 ## License

-📝 Simple Chat App is open source and released under the [MIT License](https://opensource.org/licenses/MIT).
+📝 AnymasterChat is open source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the app as per the terms of the license.

-🎉 Thank you for using Simple Chat App!
+🎉 Thank you for using AnymasterChat!
 If you have any further questions or need assistance, please don't hesitate to reach out.
 Happy chatting! 🎉